 I’ve been in such situations myself: on the salt flats of Uyuni in Bolivia – when we visited the biggest mirror of the world during the dry season and didn’t get those stunning pictures of people walking in the clouds.
 Or Machu Picchu in Peru where picking the right timing was crucial.
 The trip to South America taught me a lot.

-What are most interesting places to shoot in Madeira?
-My personal top 8 places are:
+What are the most interesting places to shoot in Madeira?

-1. Mountains.
 I don’t know anybody who doesn’t enjoy breathtaking mountain peaks, being higher than mountains, stopping for a moment and inhaling fresh air in your chest.
-Seeing how the sun paints mountains in red and orange can make your day.
+Seeing how the sun paints the mountains in red and orange can make your day.

 A more interesting part, of course, is more difficult – 19 km with more altitude drops.
 This suits to more demanding walkers and photographers.

-4. Ocean is beautiful and grand.
+The Atlantic Ocean on the northern side of Madeira is beautiful and powerful.
 It’s colorful and fickle, strong and calm at the same time.
 During the day, it gets shallow several times, revealing coastal stones.
 In combination with the volcanic mountains – this is a strong cocktail of beauty!

-5. Astrophotography in the highlands.
 In Madeira, there are places with huge light pollution, and there are some pitch dark locations up in the mountains.
-They are most suitable for starry night photography.
-This is one of my favorite type of work and I will show you the magic of the island with pleasure.
+They are suitable for starry night photography and stargazing.
+This is one of my favorite types of work and I will show you the magic of the island with pleasure.

-6. Walks in levadas with waterfalls.
 This unique system of water channels is quite extensive.
 Levadas run among mountain and sea landscapes, tropical forests, hidden waterfalls.
-Some trail are more complicated, other are full of tourists, and some are known only to those who ask.
+Some trails are more complicated, others are full of tourists, and some are known only to those who ask.

 However, no software will replace a professional photographer guide.
 If you want to squeeze between tourists in the levada of 25 waterfalls, this is your choice and your right.
 But with a personal guide, you can go to the point of shooting in a more interesting place than organized tourists do and those who travel with Lonely Planet.